scaryrawr/allcaps/README.md

 All Caps is a Windows only tool to generate subtitles for audio that is being played on your computer.

-## Microsoft Hackation 2019 Project

-All Caps was built during Microsoft's One Week Hackathon, reseach into the project happened prior to the Hackathon, but all coding was done in < 3 days.

 ## Why All Caps

 Hmmm... so this project is called All Caps as a play on captions and typing in ALL CAPS (angry online typing).